Mandaris-LLC/react-native-navigation-full-circle/README.md

       title: 'Screen Two'
     }
   ],
+  tabsStyle: { // optional, add this if you want to style the tab bar beyond the defaults
+    tabBarButtonColor: '#ffff00', // optional, change the color of the tab icons and text (also unselected)
+    tabBarSelectedButtonColor: '#ff9900', // optional, change the color of the selected tab icon and text (only selected)
+    tabBarBackgroundColor: '#551A8B' // optional, change the background color of the tab bar },
   drawer: { // optional, add this if you want a side menu drawer in your app
     left: { // optional, define if you want a drawer from the left
       screen: 'example.FirstSideMenu' // unique ID registered with Navigation.registerScreen